bigdata-i523/hid231/README.md

    hid:
    - 231
    title: Using Big Data for Fact Checking
-   abstract: This paper intends to discuss how Big Data can be used to spot fake news, bad data used by politicians, advertisers, and scientists.
+   abstract: This paper intends to discuss how Big Data can be used to spot fake news, bad data used by politicians, advertisers, and scientists
+   url: https://github.com/bigdata-i523/hid231/paper1/paper1.pdf
    type: Latex
-   url: https://github.com/bigdata-i523/hid231/paper1/paper1.pdf
    status: In progress
 ```